 Argument Description

-int paramIndex Indicates the parameter position within the statement.

 Class primitiveType Specifies a Java primitive type to which the index-by table elements are to be converted.
 For example, if you specify java.lang.Integer.TYPE, the return value is an intarray.

 The following are the possible values of this parameter:

 java.lang.Integer.TYPE

 java.lang.Long.TYPE

 java.lang.Float.TYPE

 java.lang.Double.TYPE

 java.lang.Short.TYPE